marklasia/smart-contracts/README2.md

 Where required, other contracts will check if an address is whitelisted on this contract.

 ## ExchangeRates
+`ExchngeRates` is used as a central loction to retrieve off-chain fiat:eth prices and put them on chain.
+Calls can be made recursively for an indefinite period of time.
+This means that this contract can self-update at a given interval.
+It can also handle any number of fiat currencies.

+Given the above information, this contract allows for any number of contracts to use any number of fiat prices around the globe on-chain.

+Prices are currently retrieved from [cryptocompare](https://www.cryptocompare.com/), but this can be easily changed through changing the settings of the given currency.

+`ExchangeRates` and `ExchangeRateProvider` could be considered a binary system of contracts.
+Neither do much without the other and their main goal is the same: on-chain exchange rates.

+They are seperate in order to better test them.
+Oraclize has some testing tooling... but the node requirements are <= node v6.
+With this in mind it was though to be a better idea to create a stub for testing which can be used in place of `ExchangeRatesProvider` while keeping `ExchangeRates` the same.

 ## ExchangeRateProvider

 ## OraclizeAPI
+This is a contract from [Oraclize](https://github.com/oraclize/ethereum-api/blob/aeea37a5232c981884e6f4c5be55d58a252a01f6/oraclizeAPI_0.5.sol).
+To learn more about Oraclize check the [documentation](http://docs.oraclize.it/)

 ## CentralLogger
 `CentralLogger` mirrors events from each `PoaToken` listed by `PoaManager` (more on that in `PoaManager` section).
 One additional event parameter named `tokenAddress` is added for each event in order to keep track of different token's events.
 Having a central contract to log an undefined number of `PoaToken`s makes for easier tracking of events.
 This will be linked up to email notifications using the KYC data previously mentioned.